 Vendor Security: Why Legal Ops Should Require ISO Accreditation

-With the daily number of cyberattacks pushing 4,000 and at least 80 of the top 100 U.S. law firms having verified breaches since 2011, there has never been a more important time to be hyper-vigilant when it comes to technology vendors and their handling of your data.
+With the daily number of cyberattacks pushing 4,000 and at least 80 of the top 100 U.S. law firms having verified breaches since 2011, there has never been a more important time to be hyper-vigilant when it comes to technology vendors, their handling of your data, and legal department cybersecurity as a whole.

 In fact, approximately 63% of breaches are linked to third parties, according to a new Logicforce study.
 Bearing that in mind, it seems even more astounding that 80% of law firms in the study do not tightly control, or even closely vet, the information security policies of their chosen vendors.